 Growing out of Neuro Research Charitable Trust, which was founded by Bernie and Kaye Crosby in 2013, Cure Parkinson’s NZ is led by an experienced management team supported by a dedicated Board of Trustees, an international Scientific Advisory Council, and a volunteer fundraising committee.Meet Our Team

 Join us for a wonderful dinner, entertainment and fundraising auction on:

 Master of Ceremonies and entertainment provided by the fabulous Mr Frankie Stevens!Learn More

-Check out what we and our supporters have been getting up to.More News
+Check out the latest in Parkinson’s research as well as what we and our supporters have been getting up to.More News

 Could a cough medication really stop or slow Parkinson’s progression?
 A trial getting underway this year will provide the answer.Read More